gyng/rust-raytracer/README.md

 ## Usage

-0. `git clone --recursive https://github.com/gyng/rust-raytracer.git`.
-This clones the smaller models into the project directory as well.
+1. `git clone --recursive https://github.com/gyng/rust-raytracer.git`.
+This clones the smaller models and textures into the project directory as well.
+2. Convert PNG textures into PPM by running appropriate scripts (`ruby ./all_to_ppm.rb` in `./docs/textures/skyboxes/`)
-1. Scenes are created in `my_scene.rs`
+3. Scenes are created in `my_scene.rs`
-2. Load the scene/camera in main.rs, and send it to the renderer (already done for default scene)
+4. Load the scene/camera in main.rs, and send it to the renderer (already done for default scene)
-3. Compile: `rustc main.rs`
+5. Compile: `rustc main.rs`
-4. Run compiled program
+6. Run compiled program

+7. To update (assets) submodules only: `git submodule foreach git pull`

 ## Features